jed/twil-eo/setup.md

 The following are instructions for building the MMS-powered family photo frame described in [this post](https://jed.github.io/twil-eo/intro.html).

 All in all this setup should take you about ten minutes.
-Setup is divided into three parts:
+Setup is divided into four parts:

 1. Download [the Lambda code](#lambda) and [Electric Objects login information](#login),
 2. set up an [S3 bucket](#s3), [IAM role](#iam), [Lambda function](#lambda), and [API Gateway endpoint](#apigateway) on AWS,
-3. set up a [Twilio phone number](#twilio), and [point it at your API Gateway endpoint](#webhook).
+3. set up a [Twilio phone number](#twilio), and [point it at your API Gateway endpoint](#webhook),
+4. [send an MMS](#test) to your number to test that it works.

 <a name="lambda"></a>
 ### Step 1a: Download the lambda code